syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 ### Handling Item Tapped Action

-ListView provides [TapCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~TapCommand.html) to easily bind the item taped action from ViewModel where you can write navigation or any other action code in the execute action.
+ListView supports binding to [TapCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~TapCommand.html) proeprty to bind the item taped action from ViewModel where you can write navigation or any other action code in the execute action.
 When you define Command then [ItemTappedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemTappedEventArgs.html) passed as command parameter which has item information in execute action.
 You can define command parameter for `TapCommand` using [TappedCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~TapCommandParameter.html) where you can get the element reference you passed in ViewModel.

 {% tabs %}